MakieOrg/Makie.jl/docs/src/lighting.md

 ## SSAO

 GLMakie also implements [_screen-space ambient occlusion_](https://learnopengl.com/Advanced-Lighting/SSAO), which is an algorithm to more accurately simulate the scattering of light.
-There are a couple of controllable attributes nested within the `SSAO` toplevel attribute:
+There are a couple of controllable scene attributes nested within the `SSAO` toplevel attribute:

 - `radius` sets the range of SSAO.
 You may want to scale this up or down depending on the limits of your coordinate system